 You should have a constant supply of new information.
 This can be blog posts, images, special offers, email newsletters and more.
 You’ll distribute this content to your customers depending on where they are in the Conversion Funnel.

-All this content paints a larger picture of your brand and your industry.
+All this content paints a larger picture of your brand your industry.
 This means a lot of this content will have slightly overlapping information.
 You want to connect each piece of content whenever you can.

 10. Be Mobile Friendly

 Last year, Google began cracking down on sites which didn’t cater to mobile.
-This is only going to be more of a penalty as time goes on.
+This only going to be more of a penalty as time goes on.
 Always keep mobile optimization a main priority.

 This includes optimizing the look of your site for mobile, which means a clean, clear design.
 Mobile sites are often used by people who are already traveling in the area.
 So your mobile site needs to prominently feature your name, address and phone number.
 This helps customers find you even if they’re familiar with the area.